RobertARandolph/AdmiralBumbleBee.com/_posts/2020-07-11-daw-v-daw-s1-fail.md

 It is not an attack on Presonus.
 It is not an attack on its users.

 However, it is obvious that I've singled out Studio One 5 for this first installment of the series.
 Studio One has had this issue for over a decade.
 Studio One 5 is the latest release of all major DAWs.
-I feel these are points that make Studio One the most gregarious offender of products that demonstrate the behaviour.
+I feel these are points that make Studio One the most egregious offender of products that demonstrate the behaviour.

 Therefore I chose to use Studio One for the article where I describe the behaviour.